Last Updated on February 5, 2021 by Sunny Staff

 Another important way to keep your WordPress security updated is to make sure the platform is up to date.
 With every new release, developers make changes that often include improvements and updates to security features.

-Always update to the latest version of WordPress to ensure you’re receiving the best security offered by the platform and to protect yourself against hackers.
+Always update to the latest WordPress version to ensure you’re receiving the best security offered by the platform and to protect yourself against hackers.

 While WordPress automatically installs minor updates, for the bigger ones, you’ll need to head to the WordPress admin dashboard to update manually.

-Likewise, you should practice the habit of regularly updating your plugins and themes for the same reason.
+Likewise, it would be best if you got in the habit of regularly updating your plugins and themes for the same reason.

-You can find out more in this post about how to easily manage WordPress updates.
+You can find out more about how to easily manage WordPress updates in this post.

 7. Install an SSL Certificate